Codeception/Specify/README.md

 ## Before/After

-There are also before and after callbacks, which act as setUp/tearDown but only for specify.
+There are also before and after callbacks, which act as setUp/tearDown but for specify.

 ```php
 <?php